cosmic-dawn-group/QUEST/ReadMe.md

 * `QUEST_PATH_GDOWN_CACHE` - QUEST will try to redirect the cache folder of `gdown` to a custom folder.
 This will be create at runtime if necessary.
 Note: this is likely a hack and could have unintended consequences on gdown.
 Please also note that the code does not check for overwrites: make sure the folder you are using is empty or does not exist yet, and there is no conflict with existing files. `gdown` will in any case create subfolders in `QUEST_PATH_GDOWN_CACHE` to hold each file.
 * `QUEST_LOG_TO_FILE` - QUEST logs to the terminal by default.
 However, if this variable is set to `True` or `1`, an additional log file will be created in `QUEST_LOCALPATH`.
 * `QUEST_AM_I_ON_SHARED_SERVER` - If set to `True` or `1`, QUEST will limit its resource usage (see details in `__init__.py` -- make sure to customize this to your needs!).
-* `QUEST_TORCH_SEED` - Sets the overall seed for `PyTorch`.
+* `QUEST_SEED` - Sets the overall seed for `QUEST`.
 If this is not set, the seed defaults to `42`.
 If negative, no seed is set.
 Otherwise, the seed will be set to the value of this variable.
+* `QUEST_NICENESS_LVL` - Sets the niceness level for the QUEST process.
+Be kind to your peers!
 * `QUEST_TORCH_DEBUG` - Effectively sets `torch.autograd.set_detect_anomaly(True)`.
 This should only be used to debug issues with the model, as it greatly slows down any PyTorch operation.

 Environment variables can be set (for example, in `bash`) using the `export` command: